How do you like your popcorn? Salty, we hope — because you’ll need to take a massive pinch of the stuff along with this list.

 No Time To Die

 When should it be released?
 3rd April.
 Oh, wait.
 That was last year.
-And not November — that’s when it was postponed indefinitely.
-As things stand — with fingers firmly crossed — we’ll see 007 return on April 2, 2021.
+And this year.
+And no, not last November — that’s when it was postponed indefinitely.
+As things stand — with fingers firmly crossed — we’ll see 007 return on October 8, 2021.

 What’s it about?
 Bond retires (again), but is pulled back in (again) when the world needs his help (again).
 He has to negotiate Blofeld’s machinations (again) and does so with help from old friend Felix Leiter (again).
 At least Rami Malek’s villain is new (unless he is actually, as many fans suspect, Dr. No).

 The King's Man

 When should it be released?
 August 20, 2021.
 Delayed from March 12, 2021, delayed from February 26, 2021 — which was itself delayed from November 15, 2020.